BenjiTrapp/benjitrapp.github.io/_defenses/2022-12-11-cloud-attack-surface.md

 title: Internet-Facing Attack Surface
 ---

+Based on the internet-facing applications of your coprorate, you can derive the attack surface and look through the eyes of an attacker.
+With this post I'll try to do some definitions, explain why, and give some best practices how you could adopt it to the cloud.

 ## What are internet-facing applications?

 > Internet-facing applications are programs and services that are accessible from the internet, as opposed to only through an internal network